nebulab/playbook/personal-growth/competency-matrix.html.md

 level, as well as practical examples to help managers in the evaluation process.

 Furthermore, each level comprises previous levels, so an employee at level 3 also possesses all the requirements of levels 1 and 2.
+It's also interesting to note that certain skills do not go further as the levels progress, so once that skill is learnt no further work is required there.

 ## Using the matrix to grow